B4PT0R/pandora_app/README.md

 - **Multilingual**: Interact with the assistant in many languages thanks to its speech recognition and vocal synthesis capabilities (OpenAI).

 - **Data/File/Image Analysis**: Transmit files or images for analysis.
-The Agent can observe text, files, data structures, python objects and modules (for documentation and inspection),
+The Agent can observe text, files, data structures, python objects and modules (for documentation and inspection), as well as images thanks to its vision feature.

-- **Dynamic Streamlit Interface and Interactive Widgets**: You or the AI can use the full range of Streamlit commands via the console to generate widgets in the chat interface.
+- **Dynamic Streamlit Interface and Interactive Widgets**: You or the AI can use the full range of Streamlit commands via the console to generate widgets in the chat interface in real time.

 - **Image Generation**: Create images from textual descriptions with DALL-e 3.